Raigyo/unity-3d-archviz/Readme.md

 There are several realtime lights:

 - Two directionnal lights (key and backlights), without shadows.
-They are enhanced with [Aura 2 - Volumetric Lighting & Fog - Raphael Ernaelsten](https://assetstore.unity.com/packages/tools/particles-effects/aura-2-volumetric-lighting-fog-137148)
+They are enhanced with [Aura 2 - Volumetric Lighting & Fog - Raphael Ernaelsten](https://assetstore.unity.com/packages/tools/particles-effects/aura-2-volumetric-lighting-fog-137148).
-- Four points lights are used in realtime in the room and living
+- Four points lights are used in realtime in the room and living that provide shadows and relief.

 Baked lights:

-- Many lightmaps / baked (= prerendered) lights are used in the differents rooms including spot lights and point lights
+- Many lightmaps / baked (= prerendered) lights are used in the differents rooms including spot lights and point lights.
-- There are reflexion probes in each rooms
+- There are reflexion probes in each rooms.

 On each camera (on camera per mode), there is post processing: the one provided by Unity and [MadGoat SSAA & Resolution Scale - MadGoat Studio](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/madgoat-ssaa-resolution-scale-86368))